litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/chaoshub.md

 ### 3. View the fault details

-You can select one of the chaos fault and can examine the fault details.
+You can select one of the chaos faults and can examine the fault details.
-The fault page consists of all the important details like the description of the fault, a tutorial video, the maintainer of the fault etc.
+The fault page consists of all the important details like the description of the fault, a tutorial video, the maintainer of the fault, etc.
-You can also find fault yaml link, RBAC link and the ChaosEngine yaml link of the fault.
+You can also find the fault yaml link, RBAC link, and the ChaosEngine yaml link of the fault.
 These yaml links are required for the creation of Custom Chaos Experiments.

 <img src={require('../assets/concepts/chaoshub/chaoshub-exp-details.png').default} width="800" />